π’ Latest Updates

 Standardized text prompts

-Organizers will provide official caption sets (generated by Music Flamingo or Qwen2-audio) to ensure consistent evaluation across teams, though teams may create their own captions using public ALMs.
+Organizers will provide reference caption sets (generated by Music Flamingo and Qwen2-audio) to ensure consistent evaluation across teams, though teams may create their own captions using public ALMs.

 All components must be declared, and organizers reserve the right to verify training logs and configurations.